Home

 Lady Bellaston ..........................
 Miss Rose Leclercq

 The difficulty of adapting a successful novel for the stage has seldom been so clearly evinced as in this, the first serious attempt to place the world-famous story of “Tom Jones” in a dramatic framework.
 The novel reader generally forms his own ideal of the characters in a book, and herein arises the first stumbling block in the path of the adaptor, who must not only try to faithfully reproduce the characters as they have been conceived by their author, but he must endeavour to satisfy each individual spectator of these personages as transferred from the book to the stage.
 An additional difficulty has been presented in the present case, where the nature of manners and customs of a bygone age render the task of exact reproduction of characters and incidents well-nigh impossible.
 Such, we may remind our readers, was the coarseness displayed in Henry Fielding’s great work that its appearance in Paris was at first prohibited, and readers of “Tom Jones” will readily recall incident after incident, scene upon scene, and dialogue illimitable that could not possibly be presented to the playgoer of to-day.
 The vices and folly of our age are much the same as when Fielding wrote, but they are more carefully hidden, more adroitly concealed.
 To quote Mr. Buchanan’s prologue, “Modes of speech have now grown nicer; Folk, if not purer, are at least preciser.”
 It was obvious that no minute photograph of Fielding’s characters could be attempted now, but Mr. Buchanan has gone, as we think, a little too far in the purifying process.
 He has whitewashed the principal character with a vengeance.
 The adaptor confesses that “he has taken leave to purify the character of the hero somewhat.”
 He has, indeed; and he has left him Tom Jones in name only.
 A similar process has been pursued in regard to most of the other characters presented in the adaptation, which are but distantly allied to those in the novel.
 Readers of Fielding will on this account be disappointed in the play.
 The adaptation, however, possesses much to commend it.
 It is chiefly concerned in relating the story of the love of Tom Jones for Sophia, and, as such, the story is told well enough.
 The piece is neatly constructed, and the action is progressive and interesting throughout the first half.
 Thereafter it falls off, and it is felt that the conclusion is lamely and clumsily continued.
 Nor is the dialogue written in the best possible manner, and the listener is frequently compelled to wish that Mr. Buchanan had allowed Fielding’s own words to be occasionally heard.
 Despite its faults, Sophia shows a successful solution of a difficult task, and should win popular favour.
 The first act takes place before Squire Western’s house.
 Its incidents comprise the declaration by Tom Jones of his affection for Sophia, his defence of George Seagrim, and his thrashing of the hypocritical Blifil.
 The action of the second act takes place at first within, and latterly without the barber’s shop, where Partridge is introduced.
 It concludes effectively with the flight of Sophia to London.
 Lady Bellaston is introduced in the first scene of the next act where Tom Jones appears to have lost all spirit, and is shown white-faced and snivelling.
 A “garret in London,” where Tom Jones hides Mrs. Honour, Lady Bellaston, and Sophia, one after the other, and the scene of which is very like a French farce in its arrangement, concludes the act.
 Sophia renounces Tom Jones, and declares her intention of allowing her father to dispose of her as he will, a dramatic scene as it stands, but one that would be still stronger if Sophia were entrusted with a speech of greater power and impressiveness.
 In the final act the course of true love is made to run smoothly at last.
 Blifil is unmasked, and the impulsive Jones is restored to the arms of the forgiving Mr. Allworthy.
 The play, as a rule, is admirably acted.
 Mr. Charles Glenney plays the hero with dash, vigour, and in a fine manly style.
 He is better suited in the first part of the piece than in the latter, where the silly sentiment of the part naturally hampers an actor of a robust style.
 There could not be a better Blifil than Mr. Royce Carleton, at once smooth, polished, insinuating, and without the slightest trace of exaggeration.
 Mr. Gilbert Farquhar’s rendering of Mr. Allworthy is excellent, and by far the best impersonation we have yet seen him give.
 Mr. Fred Thorne has a good idea of Squire Western, but he was far too noisy on the occasion of the first performance.
 [Note: the next passage was illegible and has been omitted.]
 Kate Rorke [....] when momentarily believing Tom Jones to be worse than he really is, and consequently resigning herself to her father’s wishes, was also admirably expressed by the actress, who gives a consistent, pretty, and winning rendering of the character.
 Another hit is likewise made by Miss Helen Forsyth, a young actress who does now hesitate to sink her natural refinement of manner and her grace for the proper portrayal of the rustic Molly Seagrim, as the part is drawn by the adaptor.
 It is a very able sketch of character, and should go a long way in securing Miss Forsyth a permanent place on the metropolitan stage.
 Miss Lottie Venne is just as pert and pleasing as ever as Mrs. Honour; Miss Sophie Larkin is amusing as Mrs. Western; and the cast is completed by Miss Rose Leclercq, a handsome Lady Bellaston.
 No piece has been so well dressed or mounted at the Vaudeville for a considerable time as this.
 The costumes are by Miss Fisher and Messrs.
 May and Co., and the scenery has been supplied by Messrs.
 Perkins, Bruce, Smith, and Helmsley.
 A brilliant audience, including Mr. Henry Irving, Mr. W. S. Gilbert, and Mrs. Langtry, witnessed the first performance.
-Sophia was placed in the regular bill of the theatre on Tuesday evening, and there are every signs of its enjoying a successful [last word omitted - presumably ‘run.’]
+Sophia was placed in the regular bill of the theatre on Tuesday evening, and there are every signs of its enjoying a successful career.

-The Era (17 April, 1886 - Issue 2482)
+The Era (17 April, 1886)

 THE LONDON THEATRES.